- Primary publisher

 ABOUT THE AUTHOR

-Howard, David (1959 – ) is a poet and founding editor of Takahē, a small literary magazine which has been the first to publish many well-known New Zealand writers.
+Howard, David (1959 – ) is a poet and founding editor of Takahē, a literary magazine that has been the first to publish many well-known New Zealand writers.
 He describes his writing as 'gnarled, metaphysical poetry which fosters rather than forbids tenderness.'

 Reviewing Howard's first collection, In the First Place (1991), Kendrick Smithyman writes of his 'sense of shock, and uncommon astonishment at the extraordinary poise which is part and parcel of these usually quite short pieces.'
 The volume features photographs by Paul Swadel.